-One additional safety aspect travel managers could consider featuring in travel policies is incorporating airport transfers with reputable transport companies.
-Also, ensure that any pick-up points are in welllit areas or, if a traveler is collecting a hire car, that it's from a manned collection point - also in a well-lit area - and that sat navs are provided.
+One additional safety aspect travel managers could consider featuring in travel policies is incorporating airport transfers with reputable transportation companies.
+Also, ensure that any pick-up points are in well-lit areas or, if a traveler is collecting a rental car, that it's from a manned collection point - also in a well-lit area - and that GPS navigation devices are provided.

 Encouragingly, ground transportation services are taking women travelers' safety seriously.
-In the UK, for example, Addison Lee worked with UN Women UK and their Safe Spaces Now initiative to provide its drivers with specific training to improve their awareness of women's safety16.
-The training was designed to 'empower drivers to report any concerns they have with a woman's safety and also educate them on what makes their vehicle a safe space for someone who may feel unsafe or vulnerable'17.
+In the UK, for example, Addison Lee worked with UN Women UK and their Safe Spaces Now initiative to provide its drivers with specific training to improve their awareness of women's safety.
+The training was designed to "empower drivers to report any concerns they have with a woman's safety and also educate them on what makes their vehicle a safe space for someone who may feel unsafe or vulnerable."

-Further initiatives across the globe include in the US, where the car service Lyft gives the traveller the option to ask for a female driver.
+Further initiatives across the globe include in the US, where the car service Lyft gives the traveler the option to ask for a female driver.
 And destinations such as Dubai offer taxi services for women only.
-The 'pink service' is only driven by females and is exclusive to women and families18 and there are a number of similar initiatives across the globe, ranging from the UK to India.
+The "pink service" is driven by women only, and is exclusive to women and families.
+There are a number of similar initiatives across the globe, from the UK to India.

 Do these initiatives from suppliers make you feel safer as a female business traveler?
-Let us know your thoughts at hellous@reedmackay.
+Let us know your thoughts at hellous@reedmackay.com